ALEF Fund and Our TBT Preschool

 WHAT IS THE ALEF FUND?

-The ALEF Fund, a school scholarship organization (SSO) created by The Jewish Federation of Greater Atlanta, was established to allow Jewish schools to benefit from the state’s Qualified Education Expense Credit program by redirecting your Georgia State income tax dollars.
+The ALEF Fund - partnered with the Georgia Goal Scholarship Program - is a school scholarship organization (SSO) created by The Jewish Federation of Greater Atlanta.
+It was established to allow Jewish schools to benefit from the state’s Qualified Education Expense Credit program by redirecting your Georgia State income tax dollars.

 WHY SHOULD I CONSIDER DOING THIS?

 The need for financial scholarship has never been greater and your ALEF Fund tax reallocation will help to fill this need.
-By performing a mitzvah that comes at virtually no cost to you, you can help a deserving Jewish student receive a Beth Tikvah Early Childhood Center education.
+By performing a mitzvah that comes at virtually no cost to you, you can help a deserving Jewish student receive a Beth Tikvah Preschool education.

 WHO CAN PARTICIPATE?

 Anyone who pays taxes to the State of Georgia.
 This includes corporations as well as individuals.
-Your contribution will earn you, the taxpayer, a dollar-for-dollar State of Georgia tax credit – up to $2500 for individuals, $5000 for a married couple filing a joint return, and 75% of state tax liability for a C-corporation or pass-through entity.
+Your contribution will earn you, the taxpayer, a dollar-for-dollar State of Georgia tax credit.
+See below for tax credit limits.

 As always, we encourage you to consult your tax advisor before participating in the ALEF Fund.